For urgent consular assistance call

 More information:

 If you plan to bring medication, check if it's legal in Libya.
-Take enough legal medication for your trip.
+Take enough legal medicine for your trip.

 Carry a copy of your prescription or a letter from your doctor stating: